lyushisyan/Heat-Capacity-GNR/README.md

-# Phonon-Dispersion-Graphene-GNR
+# Heat-Capacity-GNR
-A python program for calculating dispersion curves and heat capacity of phonons in graphene and graphene nanoribbons.
+A python program for calculating heat capacity for graphene nanoribbons.